 Next, choose the layout style you want, and options for displaying web maps.
 Copy and paste the HTML into your website or blog.

-Here’s an example of a group gallery ribbon embedded in a blog post:
+See an example of the Community Basemaps group embedded in a blog.

 For more information see the following: